New Jersey's Early Intervention System

 Metropolitan Speech & Language Center

-66 W. Mt.
-Pleasant Ave., Livingston, 973-994-4468.
-Email: therapy@metspeechnj.com.
-We provide therapy for children (ages 1 to young adults) with a variety of communication and feeding disorders including: articulation, oral motor, apraxia, language, social skills, PDD, stuttering and auditory processing.
-We use the most advanced techniques such as PROMPT and iPad apps.
-All speech-language pathologists have ASHA certification and NJ licensure.
-Blue Cross providers.
+We provide therapy for children with a variety of communication and feeding disorders: articulation, oral motor, apraxia, language, social skills, ASD, stuttering and auditory processing.
+We use the most advanced techniques such as PROMPT, iPad apps and more.
+We have FREE Parent & Baby Classes weekly.
+We co-treat with Positive Steps OT next door.
+All speech-language pathologists have ASHA certification, NJ licensure and are Blue Cross Providers.
+Serving Livingston and the surrounding areas for over 30 years.
 Monday through Saturday hours.
+Free screenings by appointment.

 Stepping Forward Counseling Center

-26 Main St., Chatham, 908-277-1727.
 An innovative mental health facility for children with depression, ADD/ADHD, anxiety, ODD, bi-polar and other clinically based diagnoses.
-Programs include after school social skills, autism ABA, teen life, partial care and parents are teachers.
+Programs include after school social skills, Saturday Social Program, Intense Outpatient 2-3 times a week (IOP), Partial Care Program 4-5 times a week, Parenting and Family.

 TeamHope, P.C.